 11. After visiting Guatemala you probably won’t want to leave

 I can’t tell you how many people I have spoken to since arriving here in Antigua that was just passing through…5 years ago!
-Over 30% of the population in Antigua specifically are immigrants, mostly travelers who liked it so much they never left.
-I was only spending 2-3 weeks here and by the time I leave it will have been 2 months and I’m only leaving because I have a wedding to go to.
-My plan is to come back as soon as I can!
+Over 30% of the population in Antigua specifically are immigrants, most travelers who liked it so much they never left.
+I was only spending 2-3 weeks here and stayed for 9 months and I only left because I have a job in Colombia.